Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

 is formally given by

 where $\mathcal{T}$ is the time-ordering operator.
-While many numerical algorithms are available to propagate Eq.~\eqref{eq:evolutionop}, including direct computation of matrix exponential when $\hat{H}$ is time independent, in general by using small $\delta t$ and by considering $\hat{H}(t)$ constant over such time step the Crank-Nicolson algorithm
+While many numerical algorithms are available to propagate Eq.~\eqref{eq:evolutionop}, including direct computation of matrix exponential when $\hat{H}$ is time independent, in general by using sufficiently small $\delta t$ and by considering $\hat{H}(t)$ to be constant over such $\delta t$ the Crank-Nicolson algorithm

-we employ offers propagation scheme which is unitary, accurate to second-order in $\delta t$ and unconditionally stable~\cite{Wells2019}.
+we employ offers propagation scheme that is unitary, accurate to second order in $\delta t$, and unconditionally stable~\cite{Wells2019}.